Konferencia pre učiteľov angličtiny

 Eva Košuthová

 BIO: Eva Košuthová has been with IH Bratislava since 2008.
 Over the years she has taught a variety of classes with the focus on primary.
 She specializes in using drama in education and is always on the lookout for ways to create memorable experiences in the classroom.
 She is a holder of IHCYLT and IHBET certificates and has a degree in English language and literature and marketing communications.
-She is currently taking the Course of Lifelong Learning at the Department of Drama in Education at DAMU, Prague.
+She has studied drama in education at DAMU, Prague.

 Financovany EU